wmilbourn/ArithmeticArranger-freeCodeCamp/README.md

 # ArithmeticArranger.freeCodeCamp
- Project 1 in the Scientific Computing with Python certificate from freeCodeCamp.rg
+ Project 1 in the Scientific Computing with Python certificate from freeCodeCamp.org

 The purpose of this project was to create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function has an optional second argument that when set to 'True' will display the answers.